 Introduction

 In March of 2002, Messrs.
 Art Braidic and Dennis Fischer published an extraordinary book addressing the issue of dining out on the Sabbath.
-A Sabbath Test, which is showcased in our library, presents an overwhelming argument for refraining from this practice--one that has now become commonplace in the Church.
+A Sabbath Test, which is showcased in our library, presents an overwhelming argument for refraining from this practice—one that has now become commonplace in the Church.
 Virtually thousands of God's people have read this work, and scores, including ministers, have been changed by its straightforward and uncompromising Biblical presentation on this issue.

 At this point it is important to understand that A Sabbath Test does not try to spin an argument in an effort to make a point.
 It does not attempt to justify a position by employing semantics, human reasoning, or technicalities.
 This book is radically different from the numerous position papers produced by a host of COG groups on this subject.
 Quite frankly, it is one of the easiest publications to understand ever written in God's Church.
 As one reader put it, "A Sabbath Test makes so much sense.
 It shed a light that gave me a new respect for the meaning of this wonderful day.
 I will never treat it the same again."
-Even the leader of a prominent COG group conceded, "You can't argue against it Biblically."
+Even one of the leaders of a prominent COG group conceded, "You can't argue against it Biblically."
 Perhaps this is why A Sabbath Test is so frustrating to its detractors.
 The book's simplicity and honesty is so apparent that its message cries out to be heard.
-It proclaims a beautiful truth--one that will not be silenced.
+It proclaims a beautiful truth—one that will not be silenced.

 Furthermore, A Sabbath Test is a remarkably respectful work.
 It shows great deference toward God as a loving Father and the wisdom He displayed when creating holy time.
 Despite its opposition by some, there isn't a word in it that could offend Him.

 In the aftermath of the book's release, some leading COG associations have attempted to deflect its message by offering their own ideas concerning what the Bible says on this critical end-time issue.
 However, instead of honestly applying the scriptures when advancing their case, each group presents what can only be construed as an avalanche of human reasoning and contorted logic with each point masquerading as Biblical scholarship.
-These words may sound strong but any objective examination of the numerous COG position papers on this subject shout out this truth.
+These words may sound harsh but any objective examination of the numerous COG position papers on this subject shout out this truth.
 We at Blow the Trumpet encourage all of God's people to compare the words of those who defend the practice of dining out on the Sabbath with those contained in A Sabbath Test.
-As you do ask yourself which case you would rather present to God Almighty.
+As you do ask yourself which case would YOU rather present to God Almighty.
 In other words, which one truly honors Him?

 Exhorting God's Church

-For nearly two years, Blow the Trumpet has exhorted God's Church to seriously address the issue of His people seeking out those who desecrate the Sabbath and actually paying them for this sacrilege.
+For nearly two years (2004), Blow the Trumpet has exhorted God's Church to seriously address the issue of His people seeking out those who desecrate the Sabbath and actually paying them for this sacrilege.
 Tragically, this is exactly what takes place every time one dines out on a day that was set apart as HOLY from the very beginning.

 For the most part, leaders of His Church have attempted to dismiss this topic as unimportant.
 Some groups have even directed their members to refrain from discussing it altogether on the grounds that it is "divisive."
 Others have warned members that failure to conform to the Church's position could result in expulsion.
 Most have taken a softer approach, calling it "a matter of conscience."
 However, what every one of these groups has utterly failed to do is present a legitimate Biblical argument in defense of this practice.
 Instead, they obfuscate the clear intent of God's law.
 One example of this self-justifying mindset is reflected in a document produced by the United Church of God.